Open-sci-ref-0.01: open and reproducible reference baselines for language model and dataset comparison: Results

 \subsection{Dataset comparison across scales}

-\cref{fig:reference300b} reports the 11-task average performance across four model sizes, each trained on a different dataset at the 300B-token scale.
+\textbf{Reference baselines on 300B tokens.} \cref{fig:reference300b} reports the 11-task average performance across four model sizes, each trained on a different dataset at the 300B-token scale.
 Our results clearly show that recent state-of-the-art datasets such as Nemotron-CC-HQ and DCLM provide better performance, with gaps widening for larger models, while the ranking of top datasets remains stable across scales.
 By comparison, CommonCorpus, as an example of a multilingual data pool not filtered for base model training, unsurprisingly performs worse than English-dominant reference datasets filtered and curated for training.

 \cref{fig:reference_17b_300b} shows task-level performance for the 1.7B model trained on 300B tokens on the reference datasets.
 We see pronounced differences between datasets on some evaluation tasks, though the overall ranking remains consistent.
 On MMLU, dataset comparison is difficult due to the lack of signal for all datasets except Nemotron-CC-HQ.
 This is likely because this dataset contains generated instruction-like samples with various rephrasings, boosting the ability to deal with multiple choice questions in MMLU, whereas other datasets yield scores close to random guessing (0.25).
-We additionally report results for the three top-performing datasets at the 1T-tokens scale (see Suppl.
-Sec. \ref{sec:additional_exp_results}, Tab.~\ref{tab:ref_overview_scales}).
 For details on distributed training, see Suppl.
 Sec.~\ref{sec:supercomputers}

+\textbf{Reference baselines on 1T tokens.} \cref{fig:reference_17b_1t} shows the performance of training the 1.7B model for the top 3 datasets while increasing the budget to 1T tokens.
+The ranking remains consistent, Nemotron staying mostly on the top, followed or matched by DCLM and FineWeb-Edu (with the exception of Lambada, where DCLM dominates), while performance is going up as expected when increasing token scale.